 I recommend creating a persona for your target audience.

 Let’s say you’re an International Board Certified Lactation Consultant (IBCLC).
 You provide breastfeeding information, education, and support to local parents that would like to breastfeed.

 Obviously, your target audience is pregnant and new parents in your area.
 Now go smaller?
 Consider what demographic in your area would be interested in what you offer.
 Who can afford your services?
 What type of person do you want to help?

 What is your target market’s pain?

 You must know what problem or problems your client has that you can resolve for them, and why they have that problem.

 You client’s pain may be that they feel unprepared to breastfeed because they have never seen anyone breastfeed.
 Maybe their pain is a fear that they won’t be able to breastfeed because they didn’t have success with their older child.
-For parents that have already given birth, the pain could be actual pain because of a physical or medical problem that is interfering with breastfeeding.
+For parents that have already given birth, the pain could be the actual pain of a physical or medical problem that is interfering with breastfeeding.

 Where is your audience?